arnlea/whoiser/README.md

 This is a simple whois library to fetch whois information of any domain name.
 All TLDs are supported, the module can find the whois server of any TLD by querying IANA.

 ## How to install?
-You can install the module with `npm i whoiser` command.
+You can install the module with `npm i whoisme` command.

 ## Example code
 ```js